Operators

 |

 This operator creates a virtual line by cropping the input operand line at a specified minimum and maximum depth.
-It accepts operands with the following data types:

 The settings for this operator are on the Crop page of the Line Properties dialog box.
 Note: The Crop operator is useful to pre-process lines that you want to use with the Statistical combination line operator. |